New instructors wanted

 Our standards and submitting your course for review

-When you start building your course we'll create a course roadmap for you that will detail the specific standards.
+In order to ensure that our students have a great learning experience, we have a created a quality review process for all new courses.
+When you start building your course we will create a course roadmap for you that will detail the specific standards.
 Once your course is ready to be published, you can submit your course for review.

 There are 3 important standards to keep in mind: